-What this new service proposed?
+What is this new service proposed?

 Superhuman